dim13/dim13/README.md

 - ⚡ Fun fact: ...
 -->

-A tiny excerpt, what you can find here:
+A tiny excerpt, of what you can find here:

 ### Non-cryptographic `hash.Hash` functions